lmcai/PhyloHerb/README.md

 **2. Ortholog gene extraction for low-copy nuclear genes with custom references**

 *Input:* One fasta file of reference genes, formatted following the [custom reference guidance](https://github.com/lmcai/PhyloHerb#1-format-of-custom-reference-sequences-optional).
 Raw reads of target species, pair-end or single-end.
-This function is similar to a quick-and-dirty version of [HybPiper](https://github.com/mossmatters/HybPiper) and involve two-steps: spades assembly and ortholog extraction.
+This function is similar to a quick-and-dirty version of [HybPiper](https://github.com/mossmatters/HybPiper) and involves two-steps: spades assembly and ortholog extraction.

-To assemble reference regions, use the following command for each species:
+To assemble target regions, use the following command for each species:
 ```
 python phyloherb.py -m assemb -1 <Forward.fq> -2 <Reverse.fq> -s <Single_end.fq> -ref
 <reference fasta> -prefix <species ID/name>